UPPMAX/R-matlab-julia-HPC/docs/r/packages.md

     $ echo R_LIBS_USER="<path-to-your-space-on-proj-storage>/R-packages-%V" > ~/.Renviron
     ```

-    And then create directories for each R version you use there, like this, for R/4.1.1
+    And then create directories for each R version you use there, like this, for R/4.1.1.
+DO NOT JUST DO IT FOR R/4.1.1!
+Change to the version you will be using, depending on centre!
+See under [Package libraries](#package-libraries).

     ```bash
     mkdir -p <path-to-your-space-on-proj-storage>/R-packages-4.1.1